-- A. Requesting information needed to document a reported change on form DCC-102 We Need Information for CCAP (RFI); - B. Issuing form DCC-94 Child Care Service Agreement and Certificate confirming when benefits increase or decrease, and co-payments decrease; - C. Issuing form DCC-105 Child Care Denial/Discontinuance Notice; and - D. Proving all necessary provider documents and notices.
+- A. Requesting information needed to document a reported change on a DCC-102 We Need Information for CCAP (RFI); - B. Issuing a DCC-94 Child Care Service Agreement and Certificate confirming when benefits increase or decrease and co-payments decrease; - C. Issuing a DCC-105 Child Care Denial/Discontinuance Notice; - D. Proving all necessary provider documents and notices.

-[A non-temporary change may adversely impact a case after initial application or at recertification if the client is not compliant with CCAP eligibility requirements by the end of the job search in change period.
-An increase in income following an initial or recertification approval will not adversely affect eligibility unless the income is above 85% SMI.]
+A temporary change will adversely impact a case after initial or recert approval if the client is not compliant with work requirements by the end of the grace period.

+An increase in income following an initial or recert approval will not adversely affect eligibility unless the income is above 85% SMI.